A Desktop App for managing TTRPGs

 Editing the data file

-Reroll’s data is saved as a JSON file [JAR file location]/data/reroll.json
+Reroll’s data is saved as a JSON file [JAR file location]/data/reroll.json.
+Advanced users are welcome to update data

 directly by editing that data file.